Cedric-antwi/Acebook_kotlin/README.md

 ### Running the app (dev environment)

-Run the configuration "Acebook (Dev)".
+Run the configuration "Acebook (Dev)" in the top-left corner of IntelliJ.

 This should run the server on port 9000 (you can leave it running in the background).

 Head to http://localhost:9000 to browse the app.

 ### Running the app (test environment)

-Run the configuration "Acebook (Test)".
+Run the configuration "Acebook (Test)" in the top-left corner of IntelliJ.

 This should run the server on port 9999 (you can leave it running in the background).

 ### Running the tests